brendan-w/planetary/README.md

 Handles primary game logic and UI.

+###PlanetaryScreens.py (Pygame App)

+Defines classes for the various screens in the game ("Home" and "Play" in this case).
+Each screen class manages its own sprites, and computes the changes from one frame to the next.

+###PlanetarySprites.py (Pygame App)

+Defines individual sprites (ie. "Planet", "Background", "TextBox").
+Sprites handle their own graphics internally, and contain functions and switches for the screen class to change.

+###PlanetarySprites.py (Pygame App)

+Game-wide constants and utility functions.

 ###init_data.json (question set / game state)

-Written in JSON, information is organized by question.
+Written in JSON, questions are stored in one of two lists. "live" holds questions that are in play (that the user should be able to answer), and "wait" holds potential questions.
 Each question can have multiple answers.
-The "live" properties indicate which answers (and therefore, questions) are in play.
 This file is only used for starting a game.
 Once a game is started and saved, the instance JSON (game state) is saved to the journal.